met4citizen/Hypergraph/README.md

 **Run it: https://met4citizen.github.io/Hypergraph/**

-This is a Hypergraph Rewriting System that is able to visualize both single-way and multiway evolutions in 3D.
+Hypergraph Rewriting System able to visualize both single-way and multiway evolutions in 3D.

 The app uses